Hours

 About the Exhibition

-Statom is a Black American artist and a major figure in the Studio Glass Movement of the 1960s.
+Statom, a Black American artist, established himself in the 1970s as pivotal figure in the evolution of the Studio Glass Movement.
 This exhibition spotlights his monumental piece To Dwell in a Glass House, commissioned by the Skirball in 1997.
-In it, he draws inspiration from the sukkah (meaning “booths” in Hebrew), a three-sided outdoor structure that Jews traditionally build and spend time in during the week of Sukkot.
+In it, he draws inspiration from the sukkah, a three-sided outdoor structure that Jews traditionally build and spend time in during the week of Sukkot.
 Though not of Jewish descent himself, Statom connected with the holiday and reinterpreted the sukkah using his own visual language and materials.

-Statom, who identifies as an artist, educator, and advocate, bridges ritual and resistance, using glass to contemplate: What defines shelter?
+Statom, who identifies as an artist, educator, and advocate, bridges ritual and resistance in this body of work, using glass to contemplate the following questions: What defines shelter?
 How do we honor the past while envisioning inclusive futures?

 Curatorial Acknowledgments